zenml-io/zenml/docs/book/advanced-guide/secrets.md

 ### In a ZenML Step

-You can access the secret manager directly from within your steps through the `StepContext`.
-This allows you to use your secrets for querying API's from within your step without hard-coding your access keys.
-Don't forget to make the appropriate decision regarding caching as it will be disabled by default when the StepContext is passed into the step.
+You can access the secrets manager directly from within your steps through the `StepContext`.
+This allows you to use your secrets for querying APIs from within your step without hard-coding your access keys.
+Don't forget to make the appropriate decision regarding caching as it will be disabled by default when the `StepContext` is passed into the step.

 ```python
 from zenml.steps import step, StepContext